frucade82/hello-world/README.md

 Hi all,

-this is my first repo, covering prototypes and design made with sketch.
+this repo is covering prototypes and design made with sketch.
 My work is not only mobile, but this will be a focus.

 Looking fwd to creating sth together.